 Further research on the specimens points towards the conclusion that these structures are chemical-based and not biological.

-These findings have raised the provoking possibility that life on Earth actually originated on Mars long ago, carried here on meteorites.
+These findings have raised the provoking possibility that life on Earth originated on Mars long ago, carried here on meteorites.
 But still, the debate continues.

 Theories are that on Mars, the conditions were just not good for life to evolve.
 However, on Earth, the conditions were just suitable enough for the biological microbes from the meteorites to develop into complex living organisms.